wsor4035/dev.luanti.org/content/troubleshooting.md

 ### "ERROR: No world name given or no game selected" in create world

-You need to select a game, pick one you have installed from the gamebar at the bottom of the singleplayer tab.
+You need to select a game, pick one you have installed from the game bar at the bottom of the singleplayer tab.

 Crashes
 -------